 - (a) In addition to the requirements of 7.1.1, improved forest management projects on public lands must provide: - Documentation demonstrating that the project area has greater than 10 percent tree canopy cover; - (2) Projection of future changes to project area forest carbon stocks in the project area by extrapolating from historical trends and anticipating how current public policy will affect onsite carbon stocks per the requirements of subchapter 5.2.2; and - (3) Documentation of current public policy, land use plans, and activity-based funding applicable to the project area.
-Documentation must include: - (A) A description of each element identified in (a)(3); - (B) A geographic location for each policy item and the local, state or federal agency associated with each element identified in (a)(3); - (C) A narrative that describes the effect of each element identified in (a)(3) on forest management, including disclosure of assumptions used for canopy retention and/or habitat conditions and identification of any required temporal conditions (e.g., 10% of inventory maintained as spotted owl habitat by 2030); and - (D) A description of the modeling techniques used to simulate the effects of each element identified in (a)(3).
+Documentation must include: - (A) A description of each policy item; - (B) A geographic location for each policy item and the local, state or federal agency associated with each policy item;

+- (C) A narrative that describes the effect of the policy item on forest management, including disclosure of assumptions used for canopy retention and/or habitat conditions and identification of any required temporal conditions (e.g., 10% of inventory maintained as spotted owl habitat by 2030); and - (D) A description of the modeling techniques used to simulate the effects of the policy item.